webhintio/hint/packages/extension-vscode/README.md

 ## Prerequisites

-This extension requires a local or global install of `webhint` to run.
+This extension requires a local install of `webhint` to run.

 Run `npm install hint --save-dev` to add `webhint` to your project.
 Or run `npm install -g hint` to install `webhint` globally.